 As of the beginning of the Performance Period, participants are awarded performance-based units denominated in the number of shares earned if target performance is achieved ("Target TSR Shares").
 The number of Target TSR Shares received by the NEOs were as follows: Ms. Oyler, 4,243 shares, Mr. Boakye, 3,960 shares, Mr. Ritchie, 19,514 shares, Mr. Smith, 5,374 shares and Mr. Nettles, 7,919 shares.
 If an executive is terminated without cause prior to the end of the Performance Period, the executive receives a pro rata payout based upon achievement of the award's performance element, provided at least twelve months of service have been provided during the Performance Period.
 The grant for Mr. Nettles was forfeited because he had not provided the minimum 12 months of service during the Performance Period when his service terminated.
 Neither Mr. Lynch nor Mr. Wetzel received a grant under this plan during 2019 due to the timing of the commencement of their employment with the Company.
-No dividends paid by the Company on its common stock during the Performance TSR Shares only and to the extent an award is earned.
+No dividends paid by the Company on its common stock during the Performance Period will be paid to or be accrued for holders of Target TSR Shares but will result in the delivery of additional shares to holders of Target TSR Shares only and to the extent an award is earned.
 The increase in shares will be determined using the dollar value of the dividends paid on Company common stock and the trading price of Company common stock on the ex-dividend date.

 Target TSR Shares will vest and be converted into shares of our common stock at the end of the Performance Period if the TSR of our common stock is equal to the 55th percentile of the TSR of the TSR Peer Group.
-If the TSR of our common stock is less than the 25th percentile of the TSR Peer Group, all Target TSR Shares will be forfeited.
+If the TSR of our common stock is less than the 25th percentile of the TSR of the TSR Peer Group, all Target TSR Shares will be forfeited.
 If the TSR of our common stock is equal to or greater than the 80th percentile of the TSR Peer Group, 150% of the Target TSR Shares will be earned.
-No more than 150% of the Target TSR Shares will be earned even if the TSR on our common stock exceeds the 80th percentile of the TSR Peer Group.
+No more than 150% of the Target TSR Shares will be earned even if the TSR on our common stock exceeds the 80th percentile of the TSR of the TSR Peer Group.
 If the relative TSR of our common stock is between the 25th and 80th percentiles, the number of shares of common stock earned will be determined using straight-line interpolation.